carlosflorencio/laracasts-downloader/README.md

 Just call `php makeskips.php` before deleting the lessons.

 ## An account with an active subscription is necessary!
+Even to download free lessons or series.
+The download option is only allowed to users with a valid subscription.

 ## Requirements
 - PHP >= 5.4